About

 You can help Gourmet Gigs too…

-Please support the site running costs by tweeting, messaging, generally spreading the word, and buying tickets on our very occasional affiliate links.
+Please support the site running costs through giving us a heads up on socials, messaging, generally spreading the word, and please consider buying tickets via our very occasional affiliate links which won’t cost you anything but gives us a few pence.

 And… a big thanks to our guest bloggers.

-COPYRIGHT NOTICE: The website and all photographs on this site are © copyright 2012 – 2024 Gourmetgigs.com.
+COPYRIGHT NOTICE: The website and photography on gourmetgigs.com are copyright 2012 – 2025 ©gourmetgigs.com.
 All rights reserved.
 The use of any of the photographs or content on this website without written permission is strictly prohibited.

 You may obtain permission to use images from this website by getting in touch via the Contact Form.

-Photography by other photographers is always reproduced with permission and credited when and where appropriate.
+Photography supplied by PR companies representing artists are always reproduced with permission and credited when and where appropriate.

 4 thoughts on “About